This is the multi-page printable view of this section. Click here to print.

 Caution

-If you release the connection server from the Console without performing the disconnection work (Umount, Network Drive Disconnection) on the server, a server status error (Hang) may occur.
-Be sure to perform the OS work first.
+If you disconnect the server from the console without performing the disconnection tasks on the server (Umount, disconnecting network drive), a server state error (Hang) may occur.
+Be sure to perform the OS tasks first.

 1. Click the All Services > Storage > File Storage menu.
-Move to the Service Home page of File Storage.
+Navigate to the Service Home page of File Storage.

-3. On the File Storage List page, click the resource to be released from the connection server.
-Move to the File Storage Details page.
+3. On the File Storage List page, click the resource to detach the connected server.
+Go to the File Storage Details page.

-4. Check the server information in the Connection Server section and connect to the server.
+4. In the Connection Server field, verify the server information and then connect to the server.

-5. Refer to the commands listed below to perform the disconnection work (Umount).
+5. Refer to the commands listed in the table below to carry out the unmount (Umount) operation.

 # umount /data